PsyTeachR/ads-v1/docs/06-joins.md

 <div class='webex-solution'><button>Alternative solution</button>

 It's worth noting that in reality you wouldn't actually go back to the raw data and do another join to get this dataset, you could just remove all the missing response by adding `%>% drop_na()` to `exam_all` and `essay_all`.
-However, this isn't reality and for the purposes of teaching joins we'll do it this slightly artificial way.
+However, for the purposes of teaching joins, we'll do it this slightly artificial way.

 </div>